smccracken/emilymccracken.com/src/index.md

 permalink: '/'
 ---

-I'm a licensed art educator and <mark>seeking a position within K&#8211;12 art in northern Vermont</mark> where I can share my contagious enthusiasm for all things crafty.
+I'm a licensed art educator that is <mark>seeking a position within K&#8211;12 art in northern Vermont</mark> where I can share my contagious enthusiasm for all things crafty.

-{% image "./src/images/doodle-not-yet.png", "doodle-not-yet", "A smiling illustrated sun rising from the lower right hand corner, the message says 'Not yet, but you will'" %}
+{% imagePlaceholder "./src/images/doodle-not-yet.png", "doodle-not-yet", "A smiling illustrated sun rising from the lower right hand corner, the message says 'Not yet, but you will'" %}

 Previously I worked at a chocolate company for 20 years &#8212; leading demonstrations, teaching classes, and creating retail specialty products.